Standard jobs

 After the script finishes, qq performs cleanup.

-If your job ran on scratch, cleanup depends on the script's exit status.
+If your job ran on scratch, cleanup depends on the script's exit code.

-If it finished successfully, all files from the working directory are copied back to the input directory, and the working directory (or its contents) is deleted.
+If the script finished successfully (exit code 0), all files from the working directory are copied back to the input directory, and the working directory is deleted.
 Finally, qq sets the job state to finished.

-If the job failed, the working directory is left intact on the execution machine for inspection (you can open it using qq go).
-The job state is set to failed.
+If the job failed (exit code other than 0), the working directory is left intact on the execution machine for inspection (you can open it using qq go, download it using qq sync, or delete it using qq wipe).
+Only the qq runtime files with file extensions .err and .out are copied to the input directory so you can easily check what exactly went wrong during the execution.
+Finally, the job state is set to failed.

 Killing a qq job

-If your job is killed (either manually via qq kill or automatically by the batch system, for example if it exceeds walltime), all files remain in the working directory on the execution machine. qq stops the running script and marks the job state as killed.
+If your job is killed (either manually via qq kill or automatically by the batch system, for example if it exceeds walltime), all files remain in the working directory on the execution machine and only qq runtime files are copied to the input directory. qq then stops the running script and marks the job state as killed.

 Additional notes